As a reptile enthusiast, you’re sure to love the exotic red-eyed crocodile skink.

 On average, a crocodile skink will cost anywhere from $150 to $250, plus up to $50 in shipping.

-Also, ensure you have the proper red-eyed crocodile skink habitat before purchasing one (more on this later).
+Also, although you may be tempted to make your first order of business selecting a cool name, be sure you have the proper red-eyed crocodile skink habitat before purchasing one (more on this later).

 Once your new crocodile skink arrives…